JeffreyIEscobar/Calculator/README.md

 ## Contributing

-Feel free to make this project better!
-Contributions are welcomed and encouraged.
-If you have any improvements, bug fixes, or new features to propose, please create a pull request.
-Your contributions can help enhance the project and make it even more enjoyable for everyone.
+Contributions are welcome!
+If you'd like to enhance or customize this application, feel free to fork this repository and submit a pull request.

 ## Acknowledgments